RivaD2/personal/udemy-typescript-complete-guide/typescript-notes.md

 code inside the file, compile it, turn it into JS and then load it into browser.

 `npm i -g parcel-bundler`

+**Default statements in TS**

+- It is common convention to avoid default statements in TS, and just use `export` so we can safely export multiple variables from files and not even worry about whether or not curlies are included.
+(This varies from place to place).

+- This is of course different from React where `export default` is used often

+**Google Maps Integration Notes**

+-Usually with TS, we install dependencies using NPM and use import statements.
+-However, in `maps` project I have inserted a `<script>` tag directly to html file so that script will be added in as a global variable.
+- The issue at first was that I got error called `can not find any name 'google'` as TS does not know that there is a global variable available in the project
+- So to fix this, I had to install another type definition file for a JS third party library